 Against this picture, with interest rates expected to rise substantially over the next couple of years and QT policies expected to be enacted in the developed world at a time when the economies are decelerating from a year‑on‑year perspective, the global economy is set to experience significant declines.

-We believe that we are at a significant inflection point in the economies and that both growth and core inflation may have peaked – particularly in the US.
-The Fed is in an unenviable position.
-While it has begun raising interest rates to tame rampant inflation, the larger and faster rate hikes that it has signalled could severely dampen economic growth prospects and decimate demand.
+We believe that we are at a significant inflection point in the economies and that both growth and core inflation may have peaked – particularly in the U.S. The Fed is in an unenviable position.
+While it has begun raising interest rates to tame rampant inflation, the larger and faster rate hikes that it has signaled could severely dampen economic growth prospects and decimate demand.
 Given that it also has plans to unwind the stimulus measures of the pandemic era (through QT), the Fed is dangerously close to severely tightening financial conditions into an already slowing economy.
-Central banks in Europe and the UK are also on a mission to tame inflation, seemingly accepting the consequences of ‘demand destruction’ (slowing inflation will lead to reduced demand, which reduces economic growth).
+Central banks in Europe and the UK are also on a mission to tame inflation, seemingly accepting the consequences of demand destruction (slowing inflation will lead to reduced demand, which reduces economic growth).

 As growth prospects take over as the dominant factor in bond pricing, we expect to see lower government bond yields (and higher prices).
-The prospects for corporate bonds (credit) are less clear and although fundamentals still look good in this part of the fixed income market, they will not remain immune in a severe downturn.
-In our view, high yield corporate bonds remain relatively expensive compared to investment grade counterparts.
-In addition, we see Europe as poorly placed compared to the US given the threat of an energy crisis this winter.
+The prospects for corporate bonds (credit) are less clear, and while fundamentals still look good in this part of the fixed income market, they will not remain immune in a severe downturn.
+In our view, high-yield corporate bonds remain relatively expensive compared to investment grade counterparts.
+In addition, we see Europe as poorly placed compared to the U.S. given the threat of an energy crisis this winter.